 in north-central Michigan.
 The PGC projected a "large potential

 resource" for that region in 1996, but the results of drilling

-activity have shown that the assessment was "too optimistic," said
+activity has shown that the assessment was "too optimistic," Curtis

 combination of minimum, most likely and maximum estimates) of the

 gas resource base for the entire U.S. North Central region by

 almost 26%, to 22 Tcf in 1998 from nearly 30 Tcf two years ago.

 The next biggest decline in potential gas resources came in the

 Rocky Mountain region - down almost 7% over the two-year period.

 The PGC estimated the mean value of the resource base there has